-The Infant Flow[®] SiPAP[TM], consisting of a Driver and Generator plus NCPAP Prongs and Masks, is intended for the provision of Bi-Level CPAP (SiPAP[TM]) to produce a sigh.
-The system is for use in Hospitals, Hospital Type facilities and intra-Hospital transport environments and is indicated for the treatment of Newborn and Infant patients.
-The Infant Flow[®] SiPAP[TM] should only be operated by properly trained clinical personnel, under the direction of a physician.
+The Infant Flow nCPAP System, consisting of the Infant Flow SIPAP Driver and Generator assembly plus NCPAP Prongs and Masks, is intended for the provision of nasal CPAP and BiPhasic CPAP (SiPAP) to produce a sigh.
+Nasal CPAP should only be used on a spontaneously breathing infant.
+The system is for use in hospitals, hospital-type facilities, and intra-hospital transport environments and is indicated for the treatment of newborn and infant patients.
+The Infant Flow SiPAP driver should only be operated by properly trained clinical personnel, under the direction of a physician.